dandydanny/PiAutoDim/README.md

 Auto-Dimming for the Raspberry-Pi 7" Touchscreen LCD Display

 ### What?
 Code and schematic diagram to automatically dim the backlight of the Raspberry-Pi Official 7" Touchscreen LCD display.
+Based on [this light-sensor example](https://gpiozero.readthedocs.io/en/stable/recipes.html#light-sensor) from [GPIO Zero](https://gpiozero.readthedocs.io/en/stable/).

 ### Why?
 1. I don't want to be blinded by the bright LCD backlight at night